awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ## Terminate a Spot Instance<a name="terminating-a-spot-instance"></a>

-If your Spot Instance request is `active` and has an associated running Spot Instance, or your Spot Instance request is `disabled` and has an associated stopped Spot Instance, canceling the request does not terminate the instance; you must terminate the running Spot Instance manually\.

-If you terminate a running or stopped Spot Instance that was launched by a persistent Spot request, the Spot request returns to the `open` state so that a new Spot Instance can be launched\.
-To cancel a persistent Spot request and terminate its Spot Instances, you must cancel the Spot request first and then terminate the Spot Instances\.
-Otherwise, the persistent Spot request can launch a new instance\.
-For more information about canceling a Spot Instance request, see [Cancel a Spot Instance request](#using-spot-instances-cancel)\.
+If you terminate a running or stopped Spot Instance that was launched by a persistent Spot request, the Spot request transitions to the `open` state so that a new Spot Instance can be launched\.
+To ensure that no new Spot Instance is launched, you must first cancel the Spot request\.

+If you cancel an `active` Spot request that has a running Spot Instance, the running Spot Instance is not automatically terminated; you must manually terminate the Spot Instance\.

+If you cancel a `disabled` Spot request that has a stopped Spot Instance, the stopped Spot Instance is automatically terminated by the Amazon EC2 Spot service\.
+There might be a short lag between when you cancel the Spot request and when the Spot service terminates the Spot Instance\.

+For information about canceling a Spot Instance request, see [Cancel a Spot Instance request](#using-spot-instances-cancel)\.

 ------
 #### [ New console ]